Removing the mask -- reconstructing a scalar field on the sphere from a masked field: Solving

 The corollary gives our prescription for computing the coefficient vector $\amin$.
 Note that the postprocessing step in \eqref{eq:afromalpha} is easily carried out given that the matrices $\aCov$ and $\eCov$ are diagonal, since each element of $\alpha$ is by this step merely reduced by a known factor.
 Note also that equation \eqref{eq:alpha} is just the normal equation for the linear system if, as we shall assume in practice, $\Gamma$ is the identity matrix.
 Formation of the normal equations can greatly increase the condition number of an already ill-conditioned system.
 In practice we shall address the ill-conditioning either by QR factorisation of the matrix $E$, or (less desirably) by adding a regularising term to the right-hand side, to obtain

 where $\Sigma$ is an empirically chosen positive definite $(L+1)^2 \times (L+1)^2 $ matrix. \end{remark}

-The following proposition shows that if the elements of $\ba^v$ and $\beps^v$ have the correct symmetry for real-valued fields $a^v = a v$ and $\epsilon^v = \epsilon v$, then so too do the computed values of $\widehat{\ba}$.
+The following proposition shows that if the elements of $\ba^v$ and $\beps^v$ have the correct symmetry for real-valued fields $a^v = a v$ and $\epsilon^v = \epsilon v$, then the computed values of $\widehat{\ba}$ also follow the same symmetry.
 The practical importance of this result is that the symmetry property, since it occurs naturally, does not need to be enforced.

 \begin{proposition} Assume that the components of $\ba^v$ and $\beps^v$ satisfy

 Assume also that the positive definite matrices $\aCov, \eCov$ and $\Gamma$, and also $\Sigma$ if present, are all diagonal, and that their diagonal elements are positive numbers independent of the second label $\mu$ or $m$.
 Then $\amin$ given by \eqref{eq:alpha} and \eqref{eq:afromalpha} satisfies